Skip to main content

 Power over Ethernet (App Note)

-Power over Ethernet (PoE) standards celebrated 15 years of official adoption by IEEE 802.3af in 2018.
-While most 15 year old technology is obsolete or mothballed, PoE is just as relevant today as ever.
-Mainstream adoption of PoE devices has driven down costs of switches, splitters and injectors combined with an exploding number of PoE capable/compatible devices.
+Power over Ethernet (PoE) standards celebrated 20 years of official adoption by IEEE 802.3af in 2023, and PoE is just as relevant today as ever.
+Mainstream adoption of PoE devices has driven down costs of switches, splitters and injectors combined with an increasing number of PoE capable/compatible devices.
 This has offered expanded opportunities to not only established industrial processes but also experiments, prototypes and projects on a shoestring budget.

-PoE offers innovators a variety of creative applications to the world of data acquisition (DAQ).
-Recently, LabJack performed thorough product testing to better serve those clients wishing to utilize PoE for their upcoming deployments.
-Using one of a variety of inexpensive splitters/adapters our Ethernet capable LabJacks (T7 family, T4, & UE9 Family) can be used with PoE, eliminating the need for nearby AC power.
+PoE offers innovators a variety of creative applications to the world of Ethernet data acquisition (Ethernet DAQ).
+Using one of a variety of inexpensive splitters/adapters, our Ethernet capable LabJacks can be powered by PoE, eliminating the need for nearby AC power.
 Using Cat 6 cable, PoE can reliably transmit power and data 100 meters/328 feet.
-The benefits of PoE are so we won’t turn readers off with another white paper provided by LabJack.
-We wish to share testing we have performed on 3rd party devices in conjunction with LabJacks' so you can incorporate PoE into your next LabJack project with confidence.

 3rd Party PoE Devices Tested